BerkeleyLearnVerify/Scenic/README.md

 The direct Isaac Sim backends also support:

-* Holonomic robots with `wheel_controller: "holonomic"` and a command of `[x_velocity, y_velocity, yaw_velocity]`.
+* Holonomic robots with `wheelController: "holonomic"` and a command of `[x_velocity, y_velocity, yaw_velocity]`.
-* Ackermann robots with `wheel_controller: "ackermann"`, drive and steering DOF names, wheel base, track width, and wheel radius.
+* Ackermann robots with `wheelController: "ackermann"`, drive and steering DOF names, wheel base, track width, and wheel radius.
 The controller command is `[steering_angle, steering_angle_velocity, forward_speed, acceleration, dt]`.